 - 1/4 cup minced parsley

-- Pressure cook the stew: Lock the lid on the pressure cooker, bring the cooker up to high pressure over high heat, and then reduce the heat to maintain high pressure.
-Cook at high pressure for 15 minutes (stove top PC) or 18 minutes (electric PC).
-Remove the cooker from the heat and let the pressure come down naturally, about 15 minutes.
+- Pressure Cook for 18 minutes with a Natural Pressure Release: Lock the lid on the pressure cooker, bring the cooker up to high pressure over high heat, and then reduce the heat to maintain high pressure.
+Cook at high pressure for 18 minutes in an electric pressure cooker, or 15 minutes in a stovetop PC.
+Let the pressure come down naturally, about 20 minutes.

 - Serve: Open the lid away from you to avoid the hot steam.
-Let the steam dissipate for a minute, then gently lift out the basket of potatoes and carrots and set it aside on a plate.
+Lift out the basket of potatoes and carrots and set it aside.
 Stir the stew, breaking up the potato slices to thicken the broth.
 Fish out the thyme sprigs and discard.
-Pour the potatoes and carrots into the stew, stir gently, and taste for seasoning, adding more salt and pepper if needed.
+Stir the basket of potatoes and carrots into the stew.
+Taste for seasoning, adding more salt and pepper if needed.
 Serve by ladling out a bowl full of solids, then pour a few ladles of broth over the top.

 - No pressure cooker?
 No worries.
 Layer the ingredients in a dutch oven with a lid.
 Follow the instructions through step 2, adding an extra 2 cups of water.

 - Don’t like lamb?
 Substitute beef chuck shoulder for half or all of the lamb.
-I won’t judge you…much.
+I won’t judge.